efchatz/bypassing-av-detection/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-The attack tool is provided only for educational purposes and authorized audits.
+The relevant code is provided only for educational purposes and authorized audits.
 Use it at your own risk.